 The UC Berkeley Global Urban Humanities Initiative seeks to deepen our understanding of cities through cross-disciplinary inquiry.
-We bring together faculty and graduate students from the fields of environmental design, the humanities, and the interpretive social sciences to investigate urban form and its relationship to human experience.
+We bring together faculty and students from the fields of environmental design, the humanities, and the interpretive social sciences to investigate urban form and its relationship to human experience.

-We invite student teams to submit proposals for an online or print publication on an urban theme of their choosing.
+We invite student teams to submit proposals for a peer-reviewed online or print publication on an urban theme of their choosing.
 We are offering support for a one-time collection of research, essays, and/or visual materials around an urban topic or theme that draws on the knowledge of a variety of disciplines such as architecture, music, landscape architecture, literature, art practice, city planning, or history.
 Themes that connect critique to practice in the realm of city-building or that illuminate the experience of urban life are encouraged.
 A single geographic focus is not expected but may be considered.

-Current UC Berkeley students in master’s and PhD programs at the College of Environmental Design, the Arts & Humanities Division, and the interpretive social sciences.
-Project teams where both members will be enrolled at least through Spring 2019 are strongly preferred.
-At least one team member must be enrolled through Spring 2019, and if you will not both be in residence at UC Berkeley for the entire editing and production period you must explain how you will complete the necessary tasks.
+Current UC Berkeley students in Master’s and PhD programs at the College of Environmental Design, the Arts & Humanities Division, and the interpretive social sciences.
+Project teams where both members will be enrolled at least through Spring 2020 are strongly preferred.
+At least one team member must be enrolled through Spring 2020, and if you will not both be in residence at UC Berkeley for the entire editing and production period you must explain how you will complete the necessary tasks.
 Publications focusing on strong humanities and environmental design content will be favored.
 Each team must include one student from CED and one from the College of Letters & Science.
 Faculty advisors do not need to come from the students’ home department but must come from these Colleges.
 Any requests for exceptions should be made in advance of application.

 Student stipends: $5,000 each for two students, one from the College of Environmental Design and one from the College of Letters & Science.
 Faculty grants: $500 each for two faculty members, one from the College of Environmental Design and one from the College of Letters & Science.
 These faculty members will contribute papers or essays to the publication and advise the student team.